||Contact | A-Z Health Index | Events & Meetings|

 The American Indian people residing in the State of Oklahoma are citizens of the state, and as such possess all the rights and privileges afforded by Oklahoma to its citizens.
 They are also the citizens of tribal nations.
 The OTL and the Oklahoma State Department of Health (OSDH) recognize that each of the 38 federally recognized Oklahoma tribal nations has inalienable self-governance power over their citizens and territories, and possess unique culture, beliefs, value systems, and history as a sovereign nation.
 Thus, the OTL and OSDH commit to tribal nations participation in their decision making process as a government-to-government relationship, and embrace a belief that strengthening collaboration with tribal nations and key stakeholders at the federal, state, and community levels while leveraging resources may yield greater impact in creating a healthier and safer community for American Indian people.

-The OTL consists of four staff members who pledge to produce work of the highest quality while embracing the office's core values - respect sovereignty, collaboration, equity, integrity, and accountability.
+The OTL pledges to produce work of the highest quality while embracing the office's core values - respect sovereignty, collaboration, equity, integrity, and accountability.
 Major OTL offerings include:

 States with the largest AI/AN populations as of the 2010 U.S. Census, were California (723,225), Oklahoma (482,760), and Arizona (353,386).
 The proportion of Oklahoma's population identified as AI/AN people was 12.9 percent.